Skip to content

 Nursing homes participating in the AIM consortium will have the option to participate in the following evidence-based programs:

-1. Age- and Dementia-Friendly Information Session: USI will provide your nursing home with essential knowledge on creating supportive environments for older adults with dementia from a subject matter expert (SME) on your topic of choice based on our developed curriculum.
+1. Coming soon!
+Age- and Dementia-Friendly Information Session: USI will provide nursing homes with essential knowledge on creating supportive environments for older adults, including those living with dementia, from a subject matter expert (SME) on your topic of choice based on our developed curriculum.
+We look forward to announcing the curricula that are ready at future AIM meetings.

 3. Alzheimer’s Association essentiALZ Staff Training and Certification: Certify staff in essential Alzheimer’s care techniques to enhance their caregiving skills.
 Learn more about essentiALZ staff training and certification here.

-7. Dementia Live Coach Training and Certification: Certify staff to deliver immersive dementia training experiences that enhance empathy and understanding.
+6. Dementia Live Coach Training and Certification: Certify staff to deliver immersive dementia training experiences that enhance empathy and understanding.
 More information about Dementia Live here.
+Dementia Live coach certification and kits are available for interested nursing homes; however, we are currently assessing internal capacity to provide in-services directly to nursing homes for fiscal year 2025-2026.

 If you would like to participate in one of our opt-in initiatives, please complete the survey on the right side of the webpage.